redeclipse/redeclipse.github.io/docs/Server-Setup.md

 ### Using auth to grant permissions
 Red Eclipse supports a global permissions and identification system called "[auth](Privileges)" that can be used to grant players permission to use commands on your server.
 In the `servinit.cfg`, simply place a line as so:
 ```
-addlocalop AUTHNAME FLAG
+addlocalop <authname> <privileg>
 ```
-The `AUTHNAME` would be that player's handle, that they recieved to use in the `/authkey` command.
-As for the FLAG argument, that can be an `a`, `m`, or `o`.
+The `<authname>` would be that player's handle, that they recieved to use in the `/authkey` command.
+As for the `<privileg>` argument, that can be an `a`, `m`, or `o`.
 These stand for administrator, moderator, operator respectively.
 To take advantage of the different flags, you will have to set the `sv_{mode, maps, vars, vote, spec, kick, allow, ban, mute, limit, veto, flood}lock` variables.